Lucius Cornelius Cinna (praetor 44 BC): Life

 Despite his kinship to Caesar and the favor shown to him by the dictator, Cinna developed republican and anti-Caesarian political sympathies.
 He married Pompeia, daughter of Caesar's old adversary Pompey, shortly after her first husband's death in 46 BC.
 Although he did not join the conspiracy against Caesar on the Ides of March, Cinna, in the aftermath of the deed, advanced unexpectedly into the Forum – the first of all magistrates to speak about the event – and delivered a violent harangue against the late dictator.
 Cinna removed his own praetor's robe as it being the gift of a tyrant, praised Caesar's killers as tyrannicides, argued that the deed was in accord with ancestral custom, and demanded public honors for the assassins.
 The speech generated a hostile reaction from the crowd, forcing Brutus, Cassius and the other conspirators to retreat to the Capitoline Hill.

 On 17 March, Cinna went to the temple of Tellus for the first Senate meeting after the assassination – now cautiously wearing his praetorian robe once again – but his earlier speech had made a deep impression, and he was recognized en route by a hostile crowd, which included veterans of Caesar.
-The furious mob pelted Cinna with stones and chased him to a house, where they would have burnt him to death had not Caesar's old deputy, Lepidus, intervened with his soldiers.
+The furious mob pelted Cinna with stones and chased him to a house, where they would have burnt him to death had Lepidus, Caesar's former deputy, not intervened with his soldiers.
 Popular hostility towards him came to a head when, at the dictator's funeral on 20 March, a tribune of the plebs, Helvius Cinna, was torn to pieces by an enraged mob after they mistook him for the praetor Cornelius Cinna, on account of their identical surnames.
 As praetor, Cornelius Cinna procured the recall of the tribunes Lucius Caesetius Flavus and Gaius Epidius Marullus, whom Caesar had exiled, and, on 28 November, he refused a provincial governorship assigned to him by the consul Marc Antony.
 Cinna was apparently proscribed and his wealth confiscated by the Second Triumvirate, and died in unspecified circumstances during the subsequent civil wars.

 By Pompeia, Cinna had a son, Gnaeus Cornelius Cinna Magnus, and a daughter, Magna, who married a Scribonius Libo.
 Presumed to be his son from an earlier marriage is another Lucius Cornelius Cinna, who stands on the record as having been quaestor in 44 BC, a frater Arvalis in 21, and possibly suffect consul in 32.
 Sumner and Syme proposed that, since the praetor of 44 would have been old at the time of the marriage, the frater Arvalis should be identified as Pompeia's husband instead, and as the praetor's son, but others have rejected this, based on the statement by Seneca that the father of Gnaeus Cornelius Cinna Magnus died during the civil wars.